engineering-collaboration/book/docs/book/introduction/devops-agile-lean.md

 All of our teams are able to produce and release working software by themselves.
 They are self-organizing and take responsibility for developing and releasing different aspects of our software.
 Teams are able to design, implement and release changes to software products without the need of hand-offs, approvals, or dependencies on another team.

 Every organization is founded on the fact that its employees do more than their assigned tasks.
 A body as complex as an organization cannot be planned into every minute detail.
 Autonomy of work, autonomy of communication is mandatory.
-If people are micro-managed or forced into overbearing bureaucratic processes our organization's deliveries comes to a halt.
+If people are micro-managed or forced into overbearing bureaucratic processes, our organization's deliveries come to a halt.

 ### Continuous improvement